jamie xx scored a ballet and it is phenomenal

 Tree of Codes is exactly the kind of original art that makes Manchester International Festival so unique.

 I tried to read Tree of Codes once, but didn't know how; perhaps afraid that I would read it incorrectly and wouldn't "get it".
 So it felt like something of a double whammy of confusion to go and see a ballet -- an artform I know next to nothing about -- inspired by a book I was afraid to try to decipher.
-But I rate Jamie xx, and I trust Manchester International Festival to deliver the unexpected, the fantastical and the sublime; though nothing could prepare me for what I saw, heard and felt.
+Though nothing could prepare me for what I saw, heard and felt.

 Film directed by Ruth Hogben.
-Commissioned by Selfridges as part of Strength
+Commissioned by Selfridges.

-It felt to me like an epic night out with a big group of friends -- like a pilgrimage to a Berlin techno club; you're all together and in the same place, but timelines and experiences of the night can run so differently.
-Groups break off to dance under disco lights, to sweat and move through pounding beats; others gather to chat in the smoking area as the rain falls on the quiet night outside; later, you break away in the still, cold morning light; and come back together in the warmth to discuss and interpret the evening's events, perhaps seeing them in a new light -- creating a rereading.
+It felt to me like an epic night out with a big group of friends, a pilgrimage to a Berlin techno club.
+You're all together and in the same place, but timelines and experiences of the night can run so differently.
+Groups break off to dance under disco lights, to sweat and move through pounding beats; others gather to chat in the smoking area as the rain falls on the quiet night outside; later, you break away in the cold morning light and come back together to discuss and interpret the evening's events, perhaps seeing them in a new light.
+Effectively, to create a rereading.

 The soundscapes Jamie xx composed reflect the strength and delicacy of the dancers and their movements: sometimes loud, sometimes quiet, building, fading, shimmering, pounding.
-At one point there is just the sound of rain, at others distorted but urgent xylophone notes reminiscent of Loud Places, or strings, and sometimes lyrics.
+At one point, there was just the sound of rain.
+At other moments, distorted but urgent xylophone notes reminiscent of Loud Places, or strings, and sometimes lyrics.
 The line, "So in love, are we two; And we don't know what to do," is repeated over and over; words Jamie has said in an interview that he wrote the night he broke up with his long-term girlfriend.

 Tree of Codes - A Preview: Music and Design by Manchester International Festival

-Dancers from the Paris Opera Ballet and Company Wayne McGregor perform alone or in alternately forming and dispersing groups, doing different things all at once and forcing the viewer to see some, not all of the work -- reading a personal selection that will be different to any other audience member.
+Dancers from the Paris Opera Ballet and Company Wayne McGregor performed alone or in alternately forming and dispersing groups, doing different things all at once and forcing the viewer to see some, not all of the work -- reading a personal selection different to any other audience member's.